MayaLFlynn/MayaLFlynn/README.md

 - 👋 Hi, I’m @MayaLFlynn
 - 👀 I’m interested in how technology and the environment interact
 - 🌱 I’m currently studying Computer Science and Mathematics at Grinnell College
-- 📫 How to reach me: mayaflynn1@gmail.com
+- 📫 How to reach me: flynnmay@grinnell.edu

 <!---
 MayaLFlynn/MayaLFlynn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.